Bale crowned EnergyAustralia CIO

-Latitude Financial Services’ CIO Julie Bale has been named EnergyAustralia CIO.
+Latitude Financial Services’ CIO Julie Bale has been named EnergyAustralia CIO, replacing Anne Weatherston who'd been in the role since 2015.

 Bale has a long history in the fintech world.
 She spent close to four years at Latitude Financial Services (formerly GE Capital) as its CIO, where she was responsible for the separation activities with Global GE Capital during the transition services period.